Actions To Take When Business Fails

 1. Communicate your values

+This is first action to take when business fails.
 If your employees don’t know what your values are, what those values really mean, and how they might play out in the real world, then they’re just winging it at best.
 You cannot over-communicate how you expect your customers to be treated.

 CEOs should learn to recycle money well and keep the money of the business in the business (not another business).